 Draw the guitar

-I made many attempts to draw the guitar but all of them were a total failure because I can’t draw to save my life.
-My next idea was to contact a friend I knew had a guitar and ask to borrow it for a few minutes to draw the outline.
-Lay the guitar on a sheet of craft paper and draw around the shape with a pencil.
-Next, you cut out the shape and use it as a template to draw the shape onto the wood.
-The tuning pegs for this guitar were at the back which did cause an issue with the tracing of the headstock but I planned to sort that out later.
+After many failed attempts to sketch the guitar—I can’t draw to save my life—I tried another approach.
+I asked a friend with a guitar if I could borrow it for a few minutes.
+I laid it on a sheet of craft paper and traced around the shape with a pencil.
+Then I cut out the paper shape and used it as a template to mark the outline onto the wood.
+The tuning pegs were on the back, which made tracing the headstock tricky, but I planned to sort that out later.

 Cut out the guitar shape

-Using an orbital sander and 120 grit sanding discs I sander the wood smooth.
+Using an orbital sander and 120-grit sanding discs, I sanded the wood smooth.

-Because I make my projects up as I go along they don’t always work the first time.
-So I thought I would share with you what does not work as well as what does not.
-Originally I stained the guitar using dark mahogany stain and sealed it with 2 coats of satin polyurethane but this did not work.
+Because I make my projects up as I go, they don’t always work the first time.
+So I’m sharing what doesn’t work as well as what does.
+I originally stained the guitar in dark mahogany and sealed it with two coats of satin polyurethane, but that finish didn’t work for this piece.

 Creating the vinyl Decals

-To create the vinyl decals you will need to use a Cricut or Silhouette cameo vinyl cutting machine.
-There are many machines on the market but these are just the two I have used.
-The projects that you can create with these machines are amazing, they can take your craft projects to a new level.
-Here are some of the projects I have made using mine.
+To create the vinyl decals, you’ll need a Cricut or Silhouette Cameo.
+There are plenty of machines on the market, but these are the two I’ve used.
+The projects you can make with them are amazing—they really take your crafting to the next level.
+Here are a few I’ve made with mine.

-I found all my image free on the internet, I googled silhouette images of Elvis Presley.
-Download the images to your computer and change them into SVG files using Inkscape which is free software on the internet.
-Here is a tutorial on how to create SVG files.
+I found all my images free on the internet by searching for Elvis Presley silhouettes.
+Download the images to your computer and convert them to SVG files using Inkscape, which is free software.
+I’ve included a tutorial on creating SVG files with Inkscape.

-Place you transfer tape over the decal and rub with a scraper to transfer the image to the tape.
-Next, you can place the decal on the guitar and rub with the scraper again, this will transfer the decal to the guitar.
-Lastly, you peel back the transfer tape.
-Do this for all your decals.
+Place your transfer tape over the decal and rub it with a scraper to lift the design.
+Position it on the guitar and rub with the scraper again to transfer it to the wood.
+Finally, peel back the transfer tape slowly.
+Repeat for all your decals.

 Any wording you want to add can be typed up in a text box and cut in the same way as above.